tvhong/voice-app/README.md

 ## Setup

-### 1. Build and run

 Open `VoiceApp/VoiceApp.xcodeproj` in Xcode and press **Cmd+R**.

 ## Usage

 1. A mic icon appears in the menu bar (top-right of screen)
-2. Click the icon to open the popover
+2. Press and hold **Fn** (globe key) to start recording — or click the menu bar icon to open the popover and use the button there
-3. Click **Start Recording** — grant microphone permission on first run
+3. A floating mic circle appears on screen while recording
-4. Speak, then click **Stop & Transcribe**
+4. Release **Fn** (or click **Stop & Transcribe**) to transcribe
-5. The transcription appears in the popover and is copied to your clipboard
+5. The transcription is copied to your clipboard and auto-pasted at the cursor
-6. Paste anywhere with **Cmd+V**
+6. View past transcriptions in the **History** tab of the main window

+Grant microphone and accessibility permissions on first run.

 ## Architecture

 ```
-NSStatusItem (AppDelegate)
-    └── NSPopover
-            └── RecorderView (SwiftUI)
+VoiceAppApp (@main)
+├── AppDelegate
+│   ├── NSStatusItem + NSPopover → RecorderView (SwiftUI popover)
+│   ├── FloatingMicView          — overlay circle shown during recording
+│   └── HotkeyManager            — global Fn key monitor (requires Accessibility)
+└── Window scene → TabView
+    ├── HistoryView   — shows past transcriptions
+    └── SettingsView  — model selection, download, delete

+RecordingController (@Observable)  ← shared by AppDelegate + RecorderView
-                    ├── AudioRecorder   — AVAudioEngine → 16kHz mono Float32 via AVAudioConverter
+├── AudioRecorder        — AVAudioEngine tap → AVAudioConverter → 16kHz mono Float32
-                    └── TranscriptionService — WhisperKit + NSPasteboard
+├── TranscriptionService — WhisperKit → NSPasteboard + CGEvent auto-paste
+└── TranscriptionHistory — in-memory list of transcription records
 ```

+**State machine** (`AppState`): `idle → recording → transcribing → done(text) | error(message)`

 ## Settings

-Open **VoiceApp → Settings** (Cmd+,) to choose the WhisperKit model; it will download automatically on first use.
+Open **VoiceApp → Settings** (Cmd+,) to choose the WhisperKit model; it downloads automatically on first use.
+Models are cached at `~/Library/Application Support/VoiceApp/WhisperKitModels/` and can be deleted from the Settings UI to free disk space.

 ## TODOs:

-- [x] Make it faster
-- [x] Improve the settings UI:
-  - [x] List of items
-  - [x] Allow deleting downloaded models to save disk space
-  - [x] Download doesn't mean select
-- [x] Model verification - broken atm
-- [x] Updating the UI so that it's not a top bar anymore
-- [ ] Allow custom dictionary (and post processing?)
+- [ ] Allow custom dictionary (and post-processing)
-- [ ] Support customising the keyboard shortcuts
+- [ ] Support customising keyboard shortcuts
-- [x] Add an icon